Saul Bellow: Personal life

 Bellow was married five times, with all but his last marriage ending in divorce.
-Bellow's wives were Anita Goshkin, Alexandra (Sondra) Tsachacbasov (daughter of painter Nahum Tschacbasov, Susan Glassman, Alexandra Ionescu Tulcea, and Janis Freedman.
+Bellow's wives were Anita Goshkin, Alexandra (Sondra) Tschacbasov (daughter of painter Nahum Tschacbasov), Susan Glassman, Alexandra Ionescu Tulcea, and Janis Freedman.

 His son Greg by his first marriage became a psychotherapist; he published Saul Bellow's Heart: A Son's Memoir in 2013, nearly a decade after his father's death.
 Bellow's son by his second marriage, Adam, published a nonfiction book In Praise of Nepotism in 2003.
-In 2000, when he was 84, Bellow had his fourth child and first daughter, with Freedman.
+Bellow's son by his third marriage, Daniel, is a potter, a writer and a former journalist.
+In 1999, when he was 84, Bellow had his fourth child and first daughter, with Freedman.

-When he was married to his second wife Tschacbasov, his father-in-law was artist Nahum Tschacbasov.
+He was a patron of Woodlawn Tap, a Hyde Park tavern popular among writers and academics.

 Themes and style

 Bellow's themes include the disorientation of contemporary society, and the ability of people to overcome their frailty and achieve greatness or awareness.
 Bellow saw many flaws in modern civilization, and its ability to foster madness, materialism and misleading knowledge.
 Principal characters in Bellow's fiction have heroic potential, and many times they stand in contrast to the negative forces of society.
 Often these characters are Jewish and have a sense of alienation or otherness.

 Jewish life and identity is a major theme in Bellow's work, although he bristled at being called a "Jewish writer".
 Bellow's work also shows a great appreciation of America, and a fascination with the uniqueness and vibrancy of the American experience.

 Bellow's work abounds in references and quotes from Marcel Proust and Henry James, among others, but he offsets these high-culture references with jokes.
 Bellow interspersed autobiographical elements into his fiction, and many of his principal characters were said to bear a resemblance to him.